 This type of action typically inspires private businesses to give their employees the day off, too.
 An example of a state legal holiday includes New Year’s Day.

 A handful of states recognize Juneteenth as a state legal holiday with pay, including Illinois, Washington, and D.C.
-Other states, like Minnesota, are discussing whether to make Juneteenth a state holiday.

 Consult your state for more information on the do’s and don’ts of staying open on state legal holidays.